Picea critchfieldii

-Picea critchfieldii (common name: Critchfield's spruce) is an extinct species of spruce tree formerly present on the landscape of North America, where it was once widely distributed throughout the southeastern United States.
+Picea critchfieldii is an extinct species of spruce tree formerly present on the landscape of North America, where it was once widely distributed throughout the southeastern United States.
 Plant macrofossil evidence reveals that this tree became extinct during the Late Quaternary period of Earth's history.
 At present, this is the only documented plant extinction from this geologic era.
 Hypotheses as to what specifically drove the extinction remain unresolved, but rapid and widespread climatic changes coincided with Picea critchfieldii's decline and ultimate extinction.

+History and classification

+Picea critchfieldii was first described by Stephen T. Jackson and Chengyu Weng in a 1999 paper titled, "Late Quaternary Extinction of a Tree Species in Eastern North America" published in the journal Proceedings of the National Academy of Sciences of the United States of America.
+They coined the specific epithet critchfieldii as a patronym honoring botanist William B. Critchfield.
+The plant was named to honor Critchfield and his longstanding "advocacy of understanding the role of Quaternary history in shaping genetic structure of conifer populations."